ajanin/bash_tutorial/tutorial.md

 Voila!
 In a single line, you got the number of words in War of the Worlds without writing any files!

 ::: aside
-Aside: Both `gunzip` and `wc` will operate on files if you provide them as arguments, or on `stdin` if you don't.
+Both `gunzip` and `wc` will operate on files if you provide them as arguments, or on `stdin` if you don't.
 That's why `wc wotw.txt` and `gunzip -c wotw.txt.gz | wc -w` both work.
 This isn't anything special about Bash -- the authors of `gunzip` and `wc` coded them to do this, as it's pretty standard in Linux.
 :::

 Just like a command that isn't followed by `|` prints its `stdout` to the terminal, if a command expects `stdin` but isn't preceded by `|`, it'll read from the keyboard.
 Try typing `wc` and hitting enter.
 Note that nothing happens.
 Type a few lines.
 Although it looks like nothing is happening, it's in fact sending those lines to `wc`'s `stdin`.
 You can signal you're done by hitting ctrl-D. `wc` now reports how many lines, words, and characters you typed.

 ::: aside
-Aside: In Bash, pressing ctrl-D sends an end-of-file (EOF) signal to whatever process is reading from `stdin`.
+In Bash, pressing ctrl-D sends an end-of-file (EOF) signal to whatever process is reading from `stdin`.
 If Bash itself is reading from `stdin` (that is, if you're about to type a command into a terminal), it will exit Bash!
 You can call `set -o ignoreeof` to prevent Bash from doing this.
 Add it to your `.bashrc` right now!
 :::

 # Count How Many Times Each Word Appears in War of the Worlds